-Dr. Jeremy E. Whaley joined the Department of Retail, Hospitality, and Tourism Management as a tenure-seeking faculty in the fall semester 2014.
-Dr. Whaley’s love for education resides in his passion for training and development of future-operations managers and executive leadership for the hospitality industry.
-Dr. Whaley brings a robust work experience and an in-depth understanding of the challenges that small-businesses and corporations face in today’s economic environment.
-His prior-corporate experience includes restaurant management for Longhorn Steakhouse and Jameson Inn Hotels where he was a General Manager.
-Dr. Whaley’s formal education is from Central Alabama Community College where he completed an Associate’s Degree in Applied Sciences and, Auburn University, where he completed his Bachelors, Masters, and Ph.D. in Hotel and Restaurant Management.
+I joined the Department of Retail, Hospitality, and Tourism Management as a tenure-seeking faculty in the fall semester 2014.
+My love for education resides in my passion for training and the development of future-operations managers and executive leadership for the hospitality industry.
+I bring a robust work experience and an in-depth understanding of the challenges that small-businesses and corporations face in today’s economic environment.

-Dr. Whaley’s research interests include consumer behavior, particularly, the motivation and behavior of restaurant guests who engage in consumer-tipping behavior.
-His work on consumer-tipping behavior has been published in both national and international academic venues.
-Dr. Whaley has been interviewed by WBIR-News Channel 10, Newsmax, and The New York Times on consumer-tipping behavior.
-In addition, Dr. Whaley furthers his research stream and interests in the areas of casino-, hotel- and restaurant-mystery shopping, event management, medical tourism, and emergency/crisis management.
+My research interests include consumer behavior, particularly, the motivation and behavior of restaurant guests who engage in consumer-tipping behavior.
+I further my research stream and interests in the areas of casino-, hotel- and restaurant-mystery shopping, event management, medical tourism, and emergency/crisis management.

 - HRT-210-Introduction to Foodservice Management